 In 1887, the Chicago, Kansas, and Nebraska Railway built a branch line north-south from Herington to Caldwell.
 This branch line connected Herington, Lost Springs, Lincolnville, Antelope, Marion, Aulne, Peabody, Elbing, Whitewater, Furley, Kechi, Wichita, Peck, Corbin, Wellington, and Caldwell.
 In the following years, the Chicago, Kansas, and Nebraska Railway incrementally began to build to Fort Worth, Texas.
 In 1891, the railway was taken over by the Chicago and Rock Island Railroad.

 In 1888, a new courthouse was erected by William Henry Sternberg.
 The Italian Renaissance-style building cost $220,000 and was paid for by 20-year bonds.

-The legislature of 1893 authorized the establishment and maintenance of an industrial school at the expense of the county, the amount to be spent for buildings and grounds not to exceed $10,000.
+The legislature of 1893 authorized the establishment and maintenance of an industrial school at the county’s expense, the amount to be spent for buildings and grounds not to exceed $10,000.

 In 1900, the county’s population was 44,037.